 Our students have an outstanding college attendance rate after graduating from TCS.
 Providing college and career counseling for all high school students helps them to research and weigh their college options.
 Our college counselor advises students in their early high school years and throughout the application process during their senior year.

 For many ages, the defining moment of a classically educated student’s career has been the presentation and defense of a thesis.
 At Trinity, the Senior Thesis is the culmination of our students’ high school education; it is a final expression of the knowledge and skills they have learned in the Grammar, Logic, and Rhetoric stages of classical learning.
 Each Trinity senior spends their final year researching a controversial and scholarly topic, which, in May, they are then expected to deliver a 20-minute presentation to an audience and panel of judges, as well as defend their thesis in a 20-minute Q&A session.
 A successfully executed Senior Thesis is required of all students to graduate from Trinity.

 Topics start with what each student is already passionate about, and is further refined throughout the year with guidance from teachers and peer editing from their classmates.
-This year’s topics included foreign language teaching in American classrooms, music therapy’s role in medicine and psychology, the legality of assisted suicide, fair access for religion in the public sphere, the benefits of a liberal arts education, biblical feminism, and the power of imaginative literature.
+This year’s topics included conversations around toxic masculinity, attachment parenting, the pay gap, and veganism.
 Ultimately, the goal of the Senior Thesis is an exhibition of our students’ ability to exhibit critical thinking skills, in-depth research, excellence in presentation style, and an ability to communicate effectively both from memorization and in a give-and-take exchange.
-The videos below showcase our Senior Thesis Award Winners from each graduated class.